alexle/alexle.github.com/_includes/shortcodes/README.md

 2. Images use lazy loading to improve mobile performance
 3. Code snippets have a copy button for easy sharing from mobile
 4. All elements use appropriate font sizes for mobile readability

+### Tips for Mobile Blogging with Code Snippets

+When blogging from mobile devices:

+1. **Use Jekyll include syntax** rather than markdown code fences for better control
+2. **Format your code carefully** in the YAML parameter, keeping proper indentation
+3. For complex code blocks, consider drafting in a code editor app first
+4. Test how your code appears in both light and dark modes
+5. You can edit your posts through GitHub's mobile interface for quick updates